 Rather than serving store-bought treats that are laden with spooky-sounding preservatives and additives, opt for these seven healthy Halloween dessert recipes.
 Homemade goodies are always more delightful, and when they're also vegan and gluten-free, you can feel good about serving them to any guest.
 Add the following healthy Halloween dessert recipes to your party lineup for seasonal treats that look naughty but aren't.

 These light and fluffy pillows are made from rice flour instead of wheat flour, non-dairy milk, apple cider vinegar, and a traditional cinnamon-sugar mixture.
 Bonus: Since these are made at home and not in a commercial fryer, you can control the amount and kind of oil you fry in, making them a better alternative to store-bought donuts or poppers and a perfect healthy Halloween dessert.

 Beet Nut Butter Cups

-Gluten-Free Orange-Glazed Pumpkin Donuts
+Gluten-Free Orange-Glazed Pumpkin Doughnuts

 Healthy Harvest Buckeyes

-Anyone who is familiar with Ohio is most likely familiar with the state’s favorite sweet treat, the buckeye.
+Anyone who is familiar with Ohio is most likely familiar with the state’s favorite sweet treat, the Buckeye.
 Usually made from peanut butter, powdered sugar, chocolate, and lots of other ingredients, they can be a tooth-achingly sweet morsel.

 Vegan Mayan Drinking Chocolate